 Method

 In this 2-arm, randomized controlled trial, multi-ethnic Asian men aged ≥50 years with moderate or severe symptoms (IPSS≥8 and/or QOL≥3) and physicians were recruited at a Singapore public primary care clinic.
-Men were randomized to either physicians trained in shared decision-making and who deployed a pictorial patient-reported symptom score (Visual Analogue Uroflowmetry Score) in consultation or to physicians untrained in shared decision-making who did not deploy the score.
+Men were randomized to either physicians trained in shared decision-making and used a pictorial patient-reported symptom score (Visual Analogue Uroflowmetry Score) during the consultation or to physicians untrained in shared decision-making who did not use the score.
 Decision quality was measured using SDMQ-9 scores from men and their physicians after the consultation.

 Results

 60 men (intervention [n=30], control [n=30]) receiving care from 22 physicians were recruited.
-Men’s mean age was 70±9 years: 87% were Chinese, 40% had no formal education, and 32% of lower socioeconomic status.
+Men’s mean age was 70±9 years: 87% were Chinese, 40% had no formal education, and 32% were of lower socioeconomic status.
 No difference in decision quality from the men’s nor their physicians’ perspectives was noted [for men: mean score=70.8 (SD 20.3) vs 59.5 (SD 22.4); adjusted p=0.352] [for physicians: mean score=78.1 (SD 14.1) vs 73.2 (SD 19.8); adjusted p>0.999].

 Conclusion